anishtr4/testreadmes/README.md

 #### `npm run ios`

 Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.
+Alternatively you can open workspace file in xcode and run the project from there.

 ## Customizing App Display Name and Icon